The Integrative Acupuncture team is involved in a wide variety of events across Vermont.

 Please check back soon for details about this annual event.

-Integrative Acupuncture has hosted an annual celebration on National Acupuncture and Oriental Medicine Day since 2012.
+Integrative Acupuncture has hosted an annual celebration on National Acupuncture Day since 2012.
 On 10/23/14, we had over 80 attendees having group acupuncture, learning Tai Chi, receiving massage, eating snacks and drinking tea.
 The next year on 10/22/15 we hosted another great event at our office and on the first floor at Integrative Family Medicine, Montpelier, of University of Vermont Health Network, Central Vermont Medical Center.
 We had over 100 people attend and included live music and food this year.
 We’ll host another Acupuncture Day in 2019.